MechMK1/ShellMK1/fragments/README.md

 			exit 1 # Exit, since argument errors should never be skipped fi
 	else
-		echo "Error: Missing argument DIRECTORY for $1" >&2 # Print an error ro STDERR if there is no second argument exit 1 # Exit, since argument errors sgould never be skipped fi
+		echo "Error: Missing argument DIRECTORY for $1" >&2 # Print an error to STDERR if there is no second argument exit 1 # Exit, since argument errors sgould never be skipped fi
 	shift 2 # Shift by two, since -o DIR are technically two parameters